DOJ sides with Orange County religious group that was ordered not to feed homeless

 “Many faith-based organizations across the country are on the front lines serving the needs of people experiencing homelessness,” Assistant Attorney General Kristen Clarke of the Justice Department’s Civil Rights Division said.
 She added that the DOJ was “committed” to ensuring federal civil rights laws related to religious exercise are enforced.

-KTLA has reached out to both the City of Santa Ana and Micha’s Way for comment on the DOJ filing and have yet to hear back.
+KTLA has reached out to both the City of Santa Ana and Micha’s Way for comment on the DOJ filing.

+The City released a statement that said it fully supports the expression of religious beliefs and said it has actively worked to help those in need, but argued that Micah’s Way misused its administrative building when it held the food distributions.

+The City of Santa Ana fully supports the expression of religious beliefs as well as helping those in need, as shown by the operation of our 200-bed homeless navigation center, hosting the County of Orange’s homeless shelter, and funding homeless outreach teams.
+In this case, however, Micah’s Way has been using its administrative office to distribute food in an area where this activity isn’t permitted.
+This has impacted the adjacent residential neighborhood, resulting in multiple complaints from residents.
+Micah’s Way has not shown that the City has placed a substantial burden on its religious exercise.Statement from the City of Santa Ana